atakanaltok/awesome-useful-websites/README.md

 * https://rohitverma.gumroad.com/l/PM-tools ($) - Product Management tools for $5
 * https://yespromo.me/ - Free database of 100+ successful self promotion Reddit posts
 * https://www.welovenocode.com/marketingforstartups - Free e-book with 47 practical tactics to get customers and achieve hockey stick growth
+* https://arraylist.org/ - List database in the cloud.
+You can use it for storing things like form submissions, email-subscription forms or make a AJAX/REST call to store values in the list

 ### Trends